So… What is unconscious bias training?

 Don’t Be a Slave to the Halo Effect

 To ensure you extract the best employees you must select from the widest range of talent during the recruitment and promotion process.
-Unconscious bias narrows an organisation’s recruitment and promotion talent pool based on what an employer believes is the “best fit” based on initial physical appearance, verbal tone, perception and ideals, as opposed to logical and factual assessment of all candidates.
+Unconscious bias narrows an organisation’s recruitment and promotion talent pool based on what an employer believes is “a good fit”.
+But our biases normally see “good fits” as being based on initial physical appearance, verbal tone, perception and ideals, as opposed to logical and factual assessment of all candidates.
 These assumptions are also known as the Halo Effect.

 Unconscious bias and diversity in the workplace

-Your workplace should be a place EVERYONE should want to go to.
+Remember, Your workplace should be a place EVERYONE should want to go to, check out our 4 Ways Unconscious Bias Training Providers Can Improve Your Business.